 March 23rd recognizes National Melba Toast Day, a food holiday.
 Melba toast is a dry, crisp and thinly sliced toast.
 It is sometimes served with salad or soup or may be eaten plain or with a topping.

-Melba toast was named after Dame Nellie Melba, the stage name of the Australian opera singer, Helen Porter Mitchell.
-The singer was quite popular with chef Auguste Escoffier of the Savoy.
-It is believed he created not just this “diet” toast for Ms. Melba, but a famous dessert as well.
+Chef Auguste Escoffier of the Savoy created Melba toast.
+He named it after Dame Nellie Melba, the stage name of the Australian opera singer, Helen Porter Mitchell.
+The singer was quite popular with the chef.
+He created not just this diet toast for Ms. Melba, but a famous dessert as well – Peach Melba.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar®!